LibertyDSNP/spec/pages/ActivityContent/Overview.md

 ## Supported URL Schema

-URLs in DSNP-compatible Activity Content MUST to use one of the following URL schemes.
+URLs in DSNP-compatible Activity Content MUST use one of the following URL schemes:

 | Scheme | Description | Reference | DSNP Version Added |
 | ------ |------------ | --------- | ------------------ |